Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 * Compute unit execution pipeline management with the help of hardware scheduler ERT.
 If ERT is not available then scheduling is completely handled by xocl driver in software.
 * Interrupt handling for PCIe DMA, Compute unit completion and Mailbox messages.
-* Setting up of Address-remapper tables for direct access to host memory by kernels compiled into Role.
+* Setting up of Address-remapper tables for direct access to host memory by kernels compiled into user partition.
 Direct access to host memory is enabled by Slave Bridge (SB) in the shell.
 * Buffer import and export via Linux DMA-BUF infrastructure.
 * PCIe peer-to-peer buffer mapping and sharing over PCIe bus.